RafaelGSS/blog/priv/posts/performance-methodologies.md

 Poor performance costs the software industry millions of dollars annually in lost revenue, decreased productivity, increased development, hardware costs and damaged customer relations.

 Most applications tend to focus on correctness over performance.
 The shift towards performance only occurs once it is seen as a problem.
-Once it becomes problem, one rarely has time to dedicate towards improving it.
-This article aims to show you that **there is no magic solution**.
+When that happens, one rarely has time to dedicated towards improving it.
+This article aims to show you that **there is no simple answer**.
 A lot of work should be done in early phases of development.
 This article will consider the reader having the role of  Performance Engineer or having to "act" as one.

 The reality is that some companies devotees of "agile" methodology, adopt the same order to every software development process: Idea -> MVP -> Feature -> "Refactor".
 One only needs some time in this methodology to understand that it's not quite like that.